rummanalirakib/PlantandManureOnlineShopWebsite/README.md

 10. Inventory Management: The admin can efficiently track and manage inventory levels, ensuring that popular items are replenished in a timely manner.

 11. Search and Filter Options: Customers can easily search for specific products using keywords and apply filters to refine their product searches based on categories, price range, availability, etc.

-# Note: This project was done during the beginning of university life.
-That time was not aware of handling the naming conventions